Lossfunk/indiaml-tracker/CONTRIBUTING.md

    - For multiple corrections, create a JSON file with corrections and submit a PR
    - Format: `{"paper_id": "...", "corrections": [{"author_id": "...", "correct_affiliation": "...", "correct_country": "..."}]}`

+4. **For institution mapping:**
+   - Add entries to `name2cc.py` for institution name to country mapping
+   - Add entries to `d2cc.py` for domain to country mapping

 ### Enhancing Existing Components

 You can improve existing components of the system: